2020 United States presidential election: Statistics

+In 14 states, representing 223 electoral votes, a plurality of voters chose to stay home rather than vote for any candidate.

 More than 158 million votes were cast in the election.
 More than 100 million of them were cast before Election Day by early voting or mail ballot, due to the ongoing COVID-19 pandemic.
-The election saw the highest voter turnout as a percentage of eligible voters since 1900, with each of the two main tickets receiving more than 74 million votes, surpassing Barack Obama's record of 69.5 million votes from 2008.
+The election saw the highest voter turnout as a percentage of eligible voters since 1900, with each of the two main tickets receiving more than 74 million votes, surpassing Barack Obama's record of 69.5 million votes in 2008.
 The Biden–Harris ticket received more than 81 million votes, the most votes ever in a U.S. presidential election.
 It was also the ninth consecutive presidential election where the victorious major party nominee did not receive a popular vote majority by a double-digit margin over the losing major party nominee(s), continuing the longest sequence of such presidential elections in U.S. history, which began in 1988 and in 2016 eclipsed the previous longest sequence, that from 1876 through 1900.
 In 2020, 58 percent of U.S. voters lived in landslide counties, a decline from 61 percent in 2016.

 Trump became the 11th incumbent in the country's history, and the first since 1992, to lose a bid for a second term.
 Biden's 51.3% of the popular vote was the highest for a challenger to an incumbent president since 1932.
 (Note: Although Ronald Reagan in 1980 and Bill Clinton in 1992 defeated their incumbent opponents by wider popular-vote margins than Biden's, their shares of the vote were kept lower by substantial third-party voting.)
 Biden is the sixth vice president to become president without succeeding to the office on the death or resignation of a previous president.
 Additionally, Trump's loss marked the third time an elected president lost the popular vote twice, the first being John Quincy Adams in the 1820s and Benjamin Harrison in the 1880s and 1890s.
 This was the first time since 1980, and the first for Republicans since 1892 that a party was voted out after a single four-year term.
 This was the second election in American history in which the incumbent president lost re-election despite winning a greater share of the popular vote than he did in the previous election, after 1828.
 It is also the third election in which the two candidates that received electoral votes carried the same number of states.
 This also happened in 1880 and 1848.